Sarah Harding: Career

+2002–2009: Popstars: The Rivals and Girls Aloud

 In 2002, Harding auditioned for the reality television show Popstars: The Rivals.
 The programme, the second British series of the international Popstars franchise, would see the creation of two rival groups – a boy band and a girl group each consisting of five members, which would then compete against each other for the 2002 Christmas Number One spot on the UK Singles Chart.
 Several thousand applicants attended auditions across the UK in hope of being selected.
 Ten girls and ten boys were chosen as finalists by judges Pete Waterman, Louis Walsh and Geri Halliwell.
 These finalists then took to the stage participating in weekly Saturday night live performances (alternating weekly between the girls and boys).
 Each week the contestant polling the fewest phone votes was eliminated, until the final line-ups of the groups emerged.
 Harding joined Nadine Coyle, Cheryl Tweedy, Nicola Roberts and Kimberley Walsh to comprise the new girl group Girls Aloud, formed through the show by a public vote on 30 November 2002.

 The group's debut single "Sound of the Underground" peaked at number one on the UK Singles Chart, becoming the 2002 Christmas number one.
 Girls Aloud hold the record for the shortest time between formation and reaching number one.
 The group released their debut album Sound of the Underground in May 2003, which entered the charts at number two and was certified platinum by the British Phonographic Industry (BPI) later the same year.
 Their singles "I'll Stand by You", "Walk This Way" and "The Promise" have charted at number one.
 Two of their albums have reached the top of the UK Albums Chart: their greatest hits album The Sound of Girls Aloud and 2008's Out of Control, both of which entered the chart at number one, with over one million copies of the former being sold.

 They also achieved seven certified albums and have been nominated for five Brit Awards, winning the 2009 Best Single for "The Promise".